 The BDA is an effective advocacy organization because its members truly care about Downtown Bellevue.
-They care about growing the economy, developing for the future, enhancing livability, transportation solutions, attracting talent and making it a premier destination to work, live and enjoy.
+They care about growing the economy, developing for the future, enhancing livability, supporting transportation solutions, attracting talent and making it a premier destination to work, live and enjoy.

 The committee members bring their professional insight into discussions, creating a spectrum of ideas and solutions for addressing challenges.
 Through a process of deliberation, committees can gather consensus on position recommendations that are presented to the BDA Board of Directors.
-If approved by the Board, the BDA then serves as a conduit for the committee recommendations, advocating fully on behalf its membership.
+If approved by the Board, the BDA then serves as a conduit for the committee recommendations, advocating fully on behalf of its membership.

 If you’re interested in joining a committee or want to learn more, please contact Matt Jack, BDA Policy Manager.

 Land Use & Livability Committee - Tracks land use code updates, development projects, and other key issues related to the Downtown Livability Initiative.